 Fondazione Istituto Internazionale di Storia Economica “F. Datini”

 Via ser Lapo Mazzei 37, I 59100 Prato, ITALY

-The Scientific Council Committee will only take fully completed formats into consideration and will decide whether they have been accepted by 2016, when authors of the selected proposals will be notified.
+The Executive Committee will only take fully completed formats into consideration and will decide whether they have been accepted at the beginning of 2019, when authors of the selected proposals will be notified.
 Depending on the Institute’s financial resources, at least 25 scholars will be provided with hospitality at Prato for the Study Week.
-The Council may also invite up to 20 additionalscholars to participate in the project without any right to hospitality or reimbursement.
+The Council may also invite up to 20 additional scholars to participate in the project without any right to hospitality or reimbursement.

-The members of the Council are: Erik Aerts (Leuven, President), Laurence Fontaine (Paris, Vice-President), Carlo Marco Belfanti (Brescia, Vice-President), Giampiero Nigro (Florence, Scientific Director), Hilario Casado Alonso (Valladolid), Sergej Pavlovič Karpov (Moscow), Olga Katsiardi-Hering (Athens), Maryanne Kowaleski (New York), Paolo Malanima (Catanzaro), Michael North (Greifswald), Luciano Palermo (Tuscia), Gaetano Sabatini (Rome Tre).
+The members of the Executive Committee are: Erik Aerts (Leuven, President), Laurence Fontaine (Paris, Vice-President), Giampiero Nigro (Florence, Scientific Director), Hilario Casado Alonso (Valladolid), Sergej Pavlovic Karpov (Moscow), Olga Katsiardi-Hering (Athens), Maryanne Kowaleski (New York), Paolo Malanima (Catanzaro), Michael North (Greifswald), Luciano Palermo (Roma), Gaetano Sabatini (Rome Tre).

 All submitted contributions must be original and not previously published or translated from previous publications.

-The provisional texts of the selected contributions must reach the Fondazione Datini (Datini Foundation) by 31 March 2018.
-They will be put online (with protected access reserved for the participants of the project and members of the Scientific Committee) in the Institute’s webpages before the Week of Studies in order to allow a deeper discussion of their contents.
+The provisional texts of the selected contributions or at least a detailed synthesis must reach the Fondazione Datini (Datini Foundation) by 30 April 2020.
+They will be put online (with protected access reserved for the participants of the project and members of the Scientific Committee) on the Institute’s webpages before the Study Week in order to allow a deeper discussion of their contents.